naneps/Schematic/README.md

 1. **Enter Prompt**: Users provide a prompt that describes the type of data they need.
 2. **Generate Data**: The application sends the prompt to the AI to generate dummy data.
-3. **View Results in a Table**: The generated data is displayed in a customizable table format.
+3. **View Results in a Table or JSON**: The generated data is displayed in a customizable table format or as JSON.
 4. **Download JSON Schema**: Click the download button to export the data as a JSON schema ready for integration with other APIs.

 ## Installation